yellowful/gatsby-blog/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/9852c1ee-da1c-4cf7-a31d-95cf297f059e/deploy-status)](https://app.netlify.com/sites/bugdetective/deploys)

-Before you clone this project, make sure the netlify status above is Success.
-If the netlify status shows Failed, the code may not work well on netlify temporarilly.
+Before you clone this project, make sure the Netlify status above is Success.
+If the Netlify status shows Failed, the code may not work well on Netlify temporarilly.

 You can download or clone this project from git hub.